Nios Study Material

 Why is it essential for India to reduce its sodium intake?

-Empirical evidence shows that reduced sodium intake is a cost effective approach to decrease blood pressure.
+- Empirical Evidence: Reduced sodium intake is a cost-effective means to lower blood pressure.

-As per World Economic Forum, the Indian economy lost more than $2 trillion between 2012 and 2030 as a consequence of cardiovascular disease.
+- Indian Economy: According to the World Economic Forum, India lost over $2 trillion between 2012 and 2030 due to cardiovascular disease.

 Read also:- Evolution of Atmosphere